Tipless bags! What's the deal?

 A handy trick you can use is to pop the full icing bag into a tip and see how much of the bag point comes out through the tip.
 If you use that as your cutting guide, the opening will be about a 1/2 size smaller than the tip you used.
 I.E. - a #2 tip with result in about a 1.5 or somewhere between 1.5 and 2.
 I's not an exact science - but its a great way to gauge your bag trimming!

 You can also use your tipless bag as an icing pod to use in a more traditional piping bag with a coupler and tip.
 When done you just pull our the tipless bag/pod and toss it.
 This will leave you very little cleanup at the end.

-At The Cookie Countess we offer 2 different thickness and 2 sizes in each thickness, (a larger 12" size is coming in April).
+At The Cookie Countess we offer 2 different thickness and 3 sizes in each thickness.
 The 8" size is great for detail work and piping.
 The 10" can handle more icing, perfect for flooding.

 Why 2 thicknesses?
 Our 40 micron thickness is a sturdy (more traditional tipless bag), with a puckered appearance, made from LDPE plastic.
 The 55 micron is an even thicker bag, with a smooth plastic finish, made from HDPE.